RenderKit/oidn/doc/api.md

 hit.
 Note that the normals of perfect specular (delta) transparent surfaces are computed as the Fresnel blend of the reflected and transmitted normals.][imgMazdaNormalNonDeltaHit]

+Just like any other input image, the normal image should be anti-aliased (i.e. by accumulating the normalized normals per pixel).
+The final accumulated normals do not have to be normalized but must be in the [-1, 1] range (i.e. normals mapped to [0, 1] are *not* acceptable and must be remapped to [−1, 1]).

+Similar to the albedo, the normal can be stored for either the first or a subsequent hit (if the first hit has a perfect specular/delta BSDF).

 #### Weights